alexcjwei/100-days-of-data-science/README.md

 ### Day 6: 09/13/2023
 * Learned about XGBoost through Kaggle's Intermediate ML tutorial.
 I guess for XGBoost we don't make the trees separately and have them learn from previous trees instead

+### Day 7: 09/14/2023
+* Learned about data leakage and finished Kaggle's Intermediate ML tutorial.
+Pretty hard to identify!